When MVVM Goes Wrong in SwiftUI

 Sometimes this is fine for small features.
 But as the app grows, ViewModels can become coupled to the entire navigation graph.
 A login feature should not necessarily know what the home screen is, how onboarding works, or whether the app is inside a tab.

-enum LoginOutput {
+enum LoginScreenEvent {

-case didLogin
+case loginCompleted

 }